shazic/AWS/Project 2/readme.md

 - **PipelineName:** A name for your Pipeline
 - **Version:** A version identifier for the Jenkins Build action

+### E-mail Subscription
+- **Email:** An e-mail id to which all Pipeline state change notifications would be sent.
+The user has to first confirm the subscription for receiving the e-mails.
+More users could be added later after the creation of the stack.

 ### AWS CodeCommit Repository
 - **RepoName:** Name of the source code repository
 - **RepositoryDescription:** A short description of the repository